bonidier/xen4-toolbox/README.md

 sample Systemd service to start my Xen platform, based on script in this other directories

-### xen4-domUstarter
+### xen4-launcher

-script to boot user defined DomU (VM), and stop all of them on shutdown
+  - xl-boot.sh define weight for Domain-0, and boot user defined DomU (VM)
+  - xl-shutdown-VM.sh : should shutdown all runing DomU

 ### xen4-pciback